What’s the Difference Between Running and Jogging?

 RELATED: How Exactly Does Exercise Reduce Stress?

-No matter if you’re training for a marathon or eager to enjoy getting some movement during your day, both jogging and running offer huge mental and physical benefits.
-Not to mention, both can be incorporated into a range of programs to support a variety of goals.
-And remember, slow recovery runs are just as important as speed-oriented ones.
+Whether you're training for a marathon or eager to enjoy getting some movement during your day, both jogging and running offer huge mental and physical benefits.
+Not to mention, both can be incorporated into a range of programmes to support a variety of goals.
+And remember, slow recovery runs are just as important as speed-orientated ones.

 The Health Benefits of Running